FarhanShares/laravel-mediaman/README.md

 `detachMedia()` returns number of media detached (int) on success & null on failure.

 ### Synchronize association / disassociation
-This feature will be added soon.
+WIP: This feature will be added soon.

 ### Retrieve media of a model
+Apart from that, `HasMedia` trait enables your app models retrieving media conveniently.
 ```php
 // All media from the default channel
 $post->getMedia();